 Jaclyn Schildkraut & Collin M. Carr,

-Mass Shootings, Legislative Responses, and Pubic Policy: An Endless Cycle of Inaction,
+Mass Shootings, Legislative Responses, and Public Policy: An Endless Cycle of Inaction,

 Emory L. J.